 Never stop learning: What challenges gives you a sense of accomplishment?

 Learning something new or rediscovering an old interest will make you feel more confident.
 Try a new recipe, set yourself an exciting challenge or learn a different language.
-Top tip: take a look at some of the courses on offer at the Modern Language Centre or use the Never Stop Learning section of the Wellbeing Hub for more ideas.
+Top tip: take a look at some of the courses on offer at the King's Language Centre or use the Never Stop Learning section of the Wellbeing Hub for more ideas.

 Give to others: What allows you to positively contribute to the world?